 Kira Gilmer RYT, RPYT Kira grew up in the Pacific Northwest and started practicing yoga in 2005 to help rejuvenate her body and spirit from a physically and mentally demanding career as a trauma critical care nurse.
 After a decade of nursing, she decided to pursue her passion for the study of yoga.
 Kira completed her 200 hour yoga teacher training at 8 Limbs Yoga Centers in Seattle, WA with teachers Anne Phyfe Palmer, Melina Meza, Chiara Guierri and Jenny Hayo.
 She furthered her vinyasa training with Eddie Modestini and Nicki Doane and core vinyasa training with Sadie Sardini.
 After moving from Seattle to Taos, NM, she then specialized in prenatal/postnatal yoga at Tias Little's studio, Prajna, in Santa Fe, under Linda Spackman.
 Kira continued her prenatal training with Matrika Prenatal and obtained her certification for Registered Prenatal Yoga Teacher with the Yoga Alliance.
 She is currently working towards completing her 500 hour RYT certification at 8 Limbs Yoga Centers.
 Her classes focus on breath, alignment, and sequencing to create a safe, sustainable practice for all stages of life.
-Kira loves nature, art, music and spends her free time with her son, husband, dogs and cats.
+Kira loves nature, art, music and spends her free time with her husband, kids, dogs and cats.

 Jesse House RYT Jesse completed his yoga teacher training in Mysore, India at Aananda Yoga Indea.
 He brings Sanskrit chanting and energy into his uplifting classes!
 Learn more about him and his experience at http://yogahikemaster.com